 Words in Green mean they have been translated adequately.

-Words in Purple display a further explanation if selected
+Words in Purple display a further explanation in foot notes.

-Words in Red are names, technical terms or not recognized by the translating tool.
+Words in Red are names, special terms or not recognized by the translating tool.

 No one really uses reason